imbo/imbo/docs/usage/api.rst

 Public key resource - ``/keys/<publicKey>``
 +++++++++++++++++++++++++++++++++++++++++++

 The public key resource provides a way for clients to dynamically add, remove and update public keys to be used as part of the access control routines.
-Not all access control adapters implement this functionality - in this case the configuration is done through static configuration files.
+Not all access control adapters implement this functionality - in this case the configuration is done through configuration files.

 A private key does not have any specific requirements, while a public key must match the following `regular expression <http://en.wikipedia.org/wiki/Regular_expression>`_::